jamesprior/mastodon_docker_swarm/README.md

 # First time startup

+When starting up a cluster for the first time the scripts should install some helpful software for monitoring and security and then try to join the swarm.
+If a step fails, it is safe to re-run `terraform apply` until it completes.

+If you did receive any errors, once it is complete you should ssh to a manager node and check to see that the swarm is listing the expected number of active serviers.
+Run `docker node ls` to see what is in the cluster and `docker node rm NODE_ID` to remove any managers listed as down.
+You may also need to re-apply the labels from the `deploy_stack` provisioner in main.tf

 The first time you start a swarm (or update the image) it will compile the assets into a volume on each host.
 This process takes a while and the mastodon web apps must be restarted when it is complete.
 When it's done you need to restart the web services.

 How do you know it is complete?
 Well, you can just wait ten minutes and it should be pretty safe.
 Or ssh to a server and run `docker service ls` and look for `mastodon_web_assets` to say 0/0 replicas.
 Or use the portainer interface to see when they've completed.